-Pass/fail is not an option Grade: 12 Length / Credits: 1 year / 1 credit
+Pass/fail is not an option

 " C+ or better in Pre-Calculus and a recommendation from a previous teacher.

 This course is designed for students who desire some exposure to Calculus topics without the rigor of the AP curriculum.
 The course begins with a review of Pre-Calculus topics needed for Calculus including: Algebraic manipulation, functions (polynomial, circular, exponential, logarithmic, trigonometric) and related topics (domain, range, period, and composition).
 Topics to be studied will include limits, differential calculus (definition of the derivative, rules for computing derivatives and applications of derivatives).
 We will explore Integral Calculus as time permits.
 Students will NOT be prepared to take any Advanced Placement Calculus exam in May.
 Graphing calculator required.